 You have completed this step when your dog stays at your command and stays in position whether or not you give them a treat.
 Congratulations: this means that your dog has learned to stay!

 4. Get them ready for the real world

 The closed environment of the training session is slightly different from the real world.
 The real world is full of exciting things that tempt your dog to forget that you have told them to stay.
 But, of course, you want your dog to ‘stay’ when you ask even if they would much rather be chasing after that cute little terrier next door.

 You can teach them to stay in the real world by adding some distractions to your training session.
 Tell your dog to stay then throw a toy: reward and praise them if they stay in position and do not run after the toy.

-Another thing that you can do at this stage is ask your dog to stay and then walk over to another part of the room.
-Or, you could even leave the room completely.
+Another thing that you can do at this stage is asking your dog to stay and then walk over to another part of the room.
+Or, you could even leave the room entirely.
 Again, if your dog does not follow you, you know that they have been well trained in the art of staying.

 Need a helping hand?

-Some dogs are more recalcitrant than others when it comes to being trained.
+Some dogs are more rebellious than others when it comes to being trained.
 If you feel you need a little help here, you could always enroll your dog in obedience classes.